Why Benjamin

 What makes the difference

-Every answer Benjamin gives is verified against your docs, SOPs, and FAQs — not general training data.
-If it is not in your knowledge base, Benjamin says so and escalates.
+Every answer Benjamin gives is grounded in your docs, SOPs, and FAQs, not general training data.
+If it is not in your knowledge base, Benjamin says so.
 No invention, no approximation.

 Most enterprise AI deployments take quarters to go live.
-Benjamin runs a structured 5-day Proof of Concept: your knowledge base loaded, your scenarios tested, go or no-go before any further commitment.
+Benjamin runs a free Proof of Concept: your knowledge loaded, your scenarios tested, live within about 5 days and yours to test for up to 21 before any further commitment.

 Beyond the embedded widget, Benjamin exposes a clean API.
 Your product sends a message, gets a response.
 No separate UI, no redirect, no visible seam.
 Benjamin becomes part of your experience.

 Generic chatbot platforms serve e-commerce, HR, finance, and everything else.
-Benjamin is focused on B2B SaaS and tech support teams — the workflows, escalation logic, and integrations that matter for your context.
+Benjamin is focused on B2B SaaS and tech support teams: the workflows and integrations that matter for your context.

 The experience behind the product